kjaisingh/ML-for-High-Schoolers/README.md

 I wish everyone the best of luck in undertaking this learning path.
 I've heard too many people say Machine Learning and Artificial Intelligence is too complicated to learn as a high school student to not write this - with a well-paved learning path, it can be done by anyone.
 Its just that due to the field being so new and generally thought of as a graduate field of study, theres a lack of one for high school students.

-If anyone has suggestions, queries or feedback, feel free to write to me @ kj.jaisingh@gmail.com .
+If anyone has additions, suggestions, queries or feedback, feel free to write to me @ kj.jaisingh@gmail.com.